 Lies can be extremely hurtful – the husband who lies to his wife about another woman.

-They can be costly – literally billions of dollars is lost through fraud activities each year.
+They can be costly – literally, billions of dollars are lost through fraud activities each year.

 And they can be dangerous – the teen who lies to her parents about where she is so that when she goes missing they have nowhere to start looking for her.

 On a large scale consider the effect of the famous 1938 radio show the War of the Wolds, by Orson Wells.
 His fiction posed as truth resulted in mass hysteria as people believed aliens were invading them.

 The science fiction book adaptation, broadcasted as news, resulted in hundreds of Americans arming themselves, hiding in cellars and wrapping wet towels around their heads to protect themselves from Martian gas.
 People even committed suicide, such was their fear.

 “The public will believe anything, so long as it is not founded on truth,” said author Edith Sitwell.
 Obviously, she hasn’t heard my lies.

 However, even knowledge of my own devious ways is not enough to stop me believing stuff I have no right to accept.